Sydney experiences a good amount of sunshine in late October/ Early November, with typical daytime temperatures ranging from 16 - 24 degrees Celsius.

 Click here to view how to get to the Sydney International Convention Centre by train, bus and car.

-There are many apps which will allow you to make the most of your trip to Melbourne and Victoria.
+There are many apps which will allow you to make the most of your trip to Sydney and NSW.

 Every effort will be made to ensure delegates with special needs are catered for.
 Should you require any specific assistance or catering, please give details required on your registration form.